trulander/BombermanOnline/services/webapi-service/docs/en/deployment.md

 ### Running the Docker Container

 You can run the service in a container, passing all necessary environment variables via the `-e` flag.
+In Docker, secrets are injected through Infisical, so pass the `INFISICAL_*` variables and set `INFISICAL_PATH` for the service.
+The `.env-example` file can be imported into Infisical as a base configuration.

 ```bash
 docker run -p 5001:5001 \